-Hence, Taoism tries to experience and comprehend the universe and society, and the inner fundamental principles of everything.
+It tries to experience and comprehend the universe, society, and the inner fundamental principles of everything.

-Gradually, Taoism evolved out related fields of Taoist literature, science, military, medicine, music, art, religion, governance and military methodology, self-cultivation, martial art, and longevity preservation.
+Gradually, Taoism developed some related fields, such as Taoist literature, science, military, medicine, music, art, folk religion, governance and military methodology, self-cultivation, martial art, and longevity preservation.

 Chinese Taoist Aesthetics, Unearthed Porcelain Plate of the Tang Dynasty (618 — 907) — National Museum of China (Photo by Dongmaiying)

-Centuries later, after the great philosopher Lao Zi (or Lao Tzu) (about 571 BC — 471 BC) had finished his masterpiece Tao Te Ching (or Dao De Jing), Taoism was officially established.
+Centuries later, after the great philosopher Lao Zi (or Lao Tzu) (about 571 BC — 471 BC) had finished his masterpiece Tao Te Ching (or Dao De Jing), Taoism was officially formed.

-Hence, Lao Zi is respected as the founder, and Tao Te Ching is the most important classic of Taoism.
+Hence, Lao Zi is respected as the founder, and Tao Te Ching is the essential classic of Taoism.

-Another contributive philosopher is Zhuang Zi (about 369 BC — 286 BC), who further developed ideas of Taoism, as an exceptional philosopher and writer.
+Another contributive philosopher is Zhuang Zi or Chuang Tzu (about 369 BC — 286 BC), who further developed Taoist belief as an exceptional philosopher and writer.